-- 1. The BIA will expeditiously provide special technical assistance to assist the Navajo Nation to successfully operate the program under the Contract and this AFA.
-When the Navajo Nation submits a written request for technical assistance through the process identified in paragraph P, BIA will provide the Navajo Nation with written acknowledgement of the request within 15 business days of receipt.
-The acknowledgement shall include plan of action and a time frame for completion of the technical assistance. - 2.
-The Awarding Official and designated AOTR will monitor the submission of annual reports required under the Contract and the ISDEAA, as amended. - 3.
-The BIA will provide monitoring services to ensure compliance with the terms of the Contract and this AFA.
+1. The BIA will expeditiously provide special technical assistance to assist the Navajo Nation to successfully operate the program under the Contract and this AFA.
+When the Navajo Nation submits a written request for technical assistance through the process identified in Paragraph N(1), BIA will provide the Navajo Nation with written acknowledgement of the request within 15 business days of receipt.
+The acknowledgement shall include plan of action and a time frame for completion of the technical assistance.

+2. The Awarding Official and designated AOTR will monitor the submission of annual reports required under the Contract and the ISDEAA, as amended.

+3. The BIA will provide monitoring services to ensure compliance with the terms of the Contract and this AFA.
 The BIA shall provide thirty (30) days advance written notice which shall include date of the monitoring, information on process and instrument that will be used.
-This monitoring function will include: - a.
-One annual evaluation (Monitoring Session) by the Awarding Official and AOTR.
-This visit shall be scheduled in advance as prescribed in Section B(7)(C) of the Contract.
-During the Monitoring Session, the Awarding Official, and the designated AOTR will review records, speak to the Program Director and staff, and inspect premises to determine compliance with the Contract and this AFA. - b.
-Additional visits beyond the Monitoring Session shall only occur when requested by the Navajo Nation or when the Awarding Official determines that there is reasonable cause to believe that grounds for reassumption of the Contract, suspension of contract payments, or that other serious Contract performance deficiency may exist in accordance with Section B(7)(C) of the Contract.
-Such visits shall be scheduled in advance as prescribed in Section B(7)(C) of the Contract. - c.
+This monitoring function will include:

+a.
+Up to two (2) evaluations (Monitoring Sessions) can be conducted by the Awarding Official and AOTR per contract term.
+These visits shall be scheduled in advance as prescribed in Section B(7)(C) of the Contract.
+During the Monitoring Session, the Awarding Official, and the designated AOTR will review records, speak to the Program Director and staff, and inspect premises to determine compliance with the Contract and this AFA.

+b.
+Additional visits beyond the above mentioned Monitoring Sessions shall only occur when requested by the Navajo Nation or when the Awarding Official determines that there is reasonable cause to believe that grounds for reassumption of the Contract, suspension of contract payments, or that other serious Contract performance deficiency may exist in accordance with Section B(7)(C) of the Contract.
+Such visits shall be scheduled in advance as prescribed in Section B(7)(C) of the Contract.

+c.
 The Monitoring Session shall be conducted pursuant to the Memorandum of Understanding entered into by the Navajo Nation and BIA NRO.